inside.ewu.edu

 Practical experience of working backstage during actual stage productions.
 Amount of credit to be determined by work done on the production.

-Directing I focuses on the process of stage directing, with emphasis on action analysis, principals of staging, composition, picturization, casting, effective use of a rehearsal process, artistic vision and collaboration with designers.
+Focuses on the process of stage directing, with emphasis on action analysis, principals of staging, composition, picturization, casting, effective use of a rehearsal process, artistic vision, and collaboration with designers.
+Companion course to THTR 421L.

-Directing II builds upon the foundation of Directing I. The focus is on creating believable and engaging dramatic action and exploring the primary relationship between the actor and director through intensive scene-work.
+Builds upon the foundation of Directing I. Focuses on creating believable and engaging dramatic action and exploring the primary relationship between the actor and director through intensive scene-work.
+Companion course to THTR 422L.

 THTR 425.
 PROFESSIONAL STAGE MANAGEMENT.
 3 Credits.